449653-1 SR 45 (US 41) from Magellan Drive to 63rd Avenue

 Format: Open House*

-*No formal presentation will be made, though a looped set of slides with project information will be available for review at the meeting venue.
-Attendees will be able to view project exhibits, ask questions, and discuss potential design solutions with members of the project team.
+*No formal presentation was made, though a looped set of slides with project information and several project boards were available for review at the meeting venue.
+Attendees were able to view project exhibits, ask questions, and discuss potential design solutions with members of the project team.

 Public Meeting - Virtual:

-**A narrated presentation will be shared, and attendees will be able to view project exhibits, ask questions, and discuss potential design solutions with members of the project team.
-The presentation and project materials will be made available on the project website.
+**A narrated presentation was shared at 15-minute intervals, beginning at 5:15 p.m., and attendees were be able to view project exhibits, ask questions, and discuss potential design solutions with members of the project team.
+The Q&A session was open until 6:00 p.m.

 FAQs